digideskio/DSC-NLB/README.md

 ### NLBResumeNode

-* **InterfaceName**: Specifies the name of the Interface in whcih you wish to resume.
+* **InterfaceName**: Specifies the name of the Interface in which you wish to resume.

 ### NLBStartNode

-* **InterfaceName**: Specifies the name of the Interface in whcih you wish to start.
+* **InterfaceName**: Specifies the name of the Interface in which you wish to start.

 ### NLBStopNode

-* **InterfaceName**: Specifies the name of the Interface in whcih you wish to stop.
+* **InterfaceName**: Specifies the name of the Interface in which you wish to stop.
 * **Drain**: Specifies if you wish to drain stop the node.

 ### NLBSuspendNode

-* **InterfaceName**: Specifies the name of the Interface in whcih you wish to suspend.
+* **InterfaceName**: Specifies the name of the Interface in which you wish to suspend.

 ## Versions